JuanSeguraA/customer-churn-prediction/README.md

+"Customer Churn Prediction
-"Customer Churn Prediction\n\nPredicting customer churn with ML using the Telco dataset"
+Predicting customer churn with ML using the Telco dataset"